Manic comic Jonathan Winters dead at 87

 In 1981 Winters was cast in the sitcom "Mork and Mindy," teaming him with Williams, an ardent admirer whose gift for off-the-wall improvisation made him the Jonathan Winters of his generation.

-Winters won an Emmy in 1991 for his work on the short-lived sitcom ""Davis Rules" and was given the Mark Twain Prize for American Humour in 1999.
+Winters won an Emmy in 1991 for his work on the short-lived sitcom ""Davis Rules" and was given the Mark Twain Prize for American Humor in 1999.

 Recent work included providing the voice of Papa Smurf in the 2011 live action "The Smurfs" movie, and a sequel due for release in July.